'In The Heights' Filmmakers Hope Story Brings Message Of Hope

 Alegria Hudes, who also wrote the book for the Broadway musical, teamed with Lin-Manuel Miranda again and director Jon Chu to bring the Tony Award-winning production to the big screen.

-The Washington Heights neighborhood is transformed into a movie set that features areas like Audubon Avenue and the Highbridge pool.READ MORE: Suffolk County Rolling Out New Incentives To Get Kids Vaccinated Before Summer Camp Season Begins
+The Washington Heights neighborhood is transformed into a movie set that features areas like Audubon Avenue and the Highbridge pool.READ MORE: New York Ready To Rock Again: Foo Fighters To Reopen Madison Square Garden, Springsteen Returning To Broadway

 “I would say hundreds of people from the neighborhood and including the last, even the end credits are pictures taken by people of the neighborhood, of the neighborhood themselves,” said Chu.

-Note: This report originally appeared on June 7, 2021 and has since been updated.